 The Commission on Cancer, a program of the American College of Surgeons, recognizes cancer programs that are dedicated to providing patients with comprehensive, high quality care.
 These programs are committed to improve survival and quality of life by utilizing a multi-disciplinary team approach to coordinate the best treatment options, ongoing patient education and support, and patient follow-up through cancer registry.

-Throughout the Sarah Cannon Cancer Network, we have 76 CoC programs, which include 98 facilities.
+Throughout the Sarah Cannon cancer network, we have 75 accredited CoC hospitals.

 National Accreditation Program for Breast Centers (NAPBC)